DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/StateManagement/description.md

 **Widget Options**

 - [editing]().[editRowKey]()
-DESCRIPTION
+The key of the row being edited.

 - **editing**.[editColumnName]()
-DESCRIPTION
+The name or data field of the column being edited.

 - **editing**.[changes]()
-DESCRIPTION
+Pending row changes.

 You can get and set these options at runtime to control the edit state.
 In this demo, the [onOptionChanged]() function gets the **editRowKey** and **changes** option values and displays them under the **DataGrid**.

 **Utility Method**

 - [DevExpress.data.applyChanges(data, changes, options)]()
-DESCRIPTION
+Applies an array of changes to a source data array.

 **Event Handlers**

 - [onSaving]() / [onSaved]()
-DESCRIPTION
+Functions that are called before / after pending row changes are saved from the UI or programmatically.

 - [onEditCanceling]() / [onEditCanceled]()
-DESCRIPTION
+Functions that are called before / after editing is canceled and pending row changes are discarded.

-Use these event handlers to perform actions before and after pending changes are saved or canceled.
-In this demo, the **onSaving** event handler sends the changes to a server.
-The handler's parameter `e` contains fields useful for this functionality.
+Use these functions to perform custom actions.
+In this demo, the **onSaving** function sends pending changes to a server.
+The function's parameter `e` contains fields that can be useful for this functionality.
 To implement it in your application, follow these steps:

 1. **Disable the built-in edit state management**
 Set the `e.cancel` field to **true**.